 A chivalrous friend met me for lunch and carried the bag as we walked towards the beach in search of a place to eat.
-We enjoyed lunch overlooking the turquoise blue ocean and found ourselves strolling along the sunny boardwalk afterward.
-Twenty minutes later, a sudden lightening bolt of fear shot through me as I realized, the bag was missing!
-“We must have left it at the restaurant” he said.
+We enjoyed lunch overlooking the turquoise blue ocean and found ourselves strolling along the sunny boardwalk afterwards.
+Twenty minutes later, a sudden lightning bolt of fear shot through me as I realized, the bag was missing!
+“We must have left it at the restaurant,” he said.
 But we hadn’t.
 We traced every step and the bag had disappeared.
-The worst part, was that I did not have the five hundred dollars to replace them before Mother’s Day.
+The worst part was that I did not have the five hundred dollars to replace them before Mother’s Day.

 A few years later as I was exhaustively finishing my degree and ending my fine dining career, I found myself energetically depleted and wondering when I would ever get to experience a life filled with connection and meaning.
 Around 4pm, I drove to the Ft Lauderdale Beach to be soothed by the peacefulness of nature and the soft sounds of families and children playing.
 I buried my hands in the warm sand and sat looking out at the golden shimmering lights, dancing off the calm teal blue water.
 There were clusters of families and friends playing ball, relaxing, and swimming.
 The sights and sounds of enjoyment around me would have usually allowed me to sense my connection to the greater whole.
 But the loneliness and despair ran so deep that it made me feel even more alone.
 “God,” I cried out in silence, “if you are with me, please help me to know that I am not alone and that you care.”